 - be an Australian citizen, Australian permanent resident, or a permanent humanitarian visa holder

-- be enrolled full-time in the standard semester 1 and 2 at RMIT in a bachelor degree program in 2018
+- be enrolled full-time in the standard semester 1 and 2 at RMIT in a bachelor degree program

 - have at least one year of your program left to complete

 - be able to demonstrate financial disadvantage such as:

 - receiving a Government tested low income benefit or having a Centrelink Health Care Card

 - be able to demonstrate educational disadvantage such as:

 - having a long term medical condition or disability which impacts your study